Over $100,000 raised in 2020!

 If you have any questions or concerns, please do not hesitate to reach out by completing our Contact Us form.

-The NB Doctors Cycling Against Cancer Ride is a 5-day cycling event supporting the Dr. Sheldon H. Rubin Oncology Clinic and the oncology inpatient unit at The Moncton Hospital.
+The NB Doctors Cycling Against Cancer Ride is its 6th year.
+Proceeds support the Dr. Sheldon H. Rubin Oncology Clinic and the oncology inpatient unit at The Moncton Hospital.

 Also, don’t forget to follow us on Facebook!